kprosues/ProjectLambdaLogAnalysisTool/FUNCTIONAL_REQUIREMENTS.md

 **Acceptance Criteria:**
 - Global "Enable Data Smoothing" checkbox is visible in header
+- Smoothing is enabled by default when log file is loaded
 - Toggle state persists during session (until file reload)
 - Smoothing applies to all charts in all tabs when enabled
 - Moving average window size is 5 points (default)